 Typically a slice of cheddar cheese has 113 calories and 9 grams of fat.
 If we swap that out for a thin sliced sharp cheddar we will lose very little in the way of taste and save around 70 calories and 6 grams of fat.
 The sharp cheddar provides a stronger flavor to off-set the thinner slice.

-- Hamburger Serving Basket Classic Red Slotted Set of 4Sale!
+- Hamburger Serving Basket Classic Red Slotted Set of 4Product on sale

 - Weber Gourmet Burger Seasoning Large 5.75 Ounce$5.25

 A normal slice of bacon has 43 calories and 3 grams of fat at the least we use 2 slices so we can double that.
 While you can do the same thing as with the cheese and use a thinner sliced bacon, however I am good with turkey bacon on this.
 Learn how to grill turkey bacon here.
 If made properly it still packs that salty crunch I am looking for from my bacon.
 This will save 23 calories and 1 gram of fat.
 If the small calorie and fat offset is not enough for you just stick with the regular bacon.

 The calories barbecue sauce is around a minuscule 30 per tablespoon.
 So you can leave this alone or spread it a little thinner.

 I also top my burgers with lettuce and tomato we won’t mess with the tomato.
 We can add some nutritional value for swapping the iceberg lettuce out for romaine while keeping the calorie count the same.